koddo/browser-console-logger/README.md

 Or you can just run the python code directly.
 TODO: cli params

+Flask app is run with `threaded=True`, because it weirdly gets stuck sometimes in a single thread, I don't know why.

 TODO: add a nginx example conf to have an app and the logger on the same port

 <https://hub.docker.com/r/koddo/browser-console-logger/>